- 1 Overview of Sodium Balance

 An increase in plasma osmolality (e.g. from dehydration), detected by osmoreceptors in the hypothalamus, stimulates thirst and the release of ADH from the posterior pituitary gland.
 A significant reduction in effective circulating volume (≈15%), detected by baroreceptors also stimulates ADH production.

-ADH causes insertion of aquaporins (water channels) in the DCT and CD, increasing the amount of water reabsorbed by osmosis.
+ADH causes the insertion of aquaporins (water channels) in the DCT and CD, increasing the amount of water reabsorbed by osmosis.
 Thirst increases water intake and ADH reduces water output by making urine more concentrated.
 This additional water dilutes the plasma, reducing sodium concentration and plasma osmolality.

 Clinical Relevance – Hyponatraemia